A smiling blonde woman in a black pinstripe blazer and white top standing on a city street with sunlight.

 Staying Engaged Locally

 In 2022, I ran for Burlington City Council because I believed our community needed stronger collaboration, clearer communication, and more transparent decision-making.
-While I was not elected, the experience reinforced the importance of staying engaged beyond election cycles and continuing to contribute in meaningful ways.
+While I was not elected, the experience reinforced the importance of staying engaged beyond election cycles and continuing to contribute through community leadership, civic involvement, and ongoing public dialogue.

-Since then, I’ve remained actively involved in community organizations and civic spaces, working alongside residents and local leaders to support initiatives that strengthen community wellbeing.
-This ongoing involvement has deepened my understanding of how local systems function and where they fall short, particularly for people navigating housing, caregiving, and access to supports as communities grow and change.
+Since then, I’ve remained actively involved in community organizations and civic spaces, working alongside residents, volunteers, and local leaders on initiatives that support community wellbeing and connection across Burlington and the Halton Region.
+This ongoing involvement has deepened my understanding of how local systems operate, how decisions affect people differently, and the importance of thoughtful, responsive leadership as communities grow and change.

 A woman with long blonde hair speaking into a microphone at a panel or meeting table.
-There are water bottles, a paper cup with a straw, and nameplates with "Olivia Duke" and "Shawnna Stoute" on the table.
+There are water bottles, a paper cup with a straw, and nameplates with "Olivia Duke" and "Shawna Stolte" on the table.

 Areas I Care About

-• Housing and neighbourhood stability, including how communities grow while remaining inclusive and livable
+• Housing and neighbourhood stability, including how communities grow while remaining inclusive, connected, and livable

-• Food security and social infrastructure, and the local systems that support wellbeing and resilience
+• Food security and social infrastructure, including the local supports, services, and community networks that contribute to wellbeing and resilience

-• Good governance, including transparency, collaboration, and respectful civic dialogue
+• Good governance, including transparency, collaboration, fiscal responsibility, and respectful civic dialogue

 I’m also attentive to how equity, reconciliation with Indigenous peoples, and accessibility are reflected in local decision-making and community processes.
-Rather than fixed positions, I approach these areas as evolving challenges that benefit from listening, evidence, and collaboration across sectors.
+I approach these areas through listening, evidence, collaboration, and an understanding that strong communities require thoughtful, long-term planning and responsible leadership.

 Group of seven people dressed in formal attire standing in front of a backdrop resembling a stone archway in an indoor event space, with balloons on the right side.